aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 }
 ```

-By default, there no user is signed in.
+By default, no user is signed in.
 Thus `session` should return a `null`
 `currentUser`, and an empty array of `errors`.

 Hint: Use this default application state as a template for any session